 Pizza at The Starving Rooster

 The Starving Rooster: This place is all about delicious woodfired goodness, so the menu is packed with brick oven pizzas and rotisserie meat panini and pasta dishes.
 I’m totally going back for brunch next time, because I spotted four different kinds of pancakes on the menu (buttermilk, red velvet, chocolate chip peanut butter and lemon blueberry).
 It’s a chill place to grab a beer too.

-10 North Main: This place is kinda famous because actor/North Dakota Tourism poster boy/Minot’s favorite son Josh Duhamel is a co-owner.
+10 North Main: This place is kinda famous because it’s owned by the family of actor/North Dakota Tourism poster boy/Minot’s favorite son Josh Duhamel.
 But it’s definitely not a vanity project.
 The menu is continental (think roast duck, walleye and steak) but thoughtfully considered and decidedly un-fussy.
 The restaurant is upscale for this part of the state and reservations are strongly recommended, since it gets packed and it’s only open after 5:00 p.m., Tuesday through Saturday.

 Breakfast at Charlie’s Main Street Cafe